 Faraco et al (2014) Water deprivation induces neurovascular and cognitive dysfunction through vasopressin-induced oxidative stress.
 Am J Pathol 34 852 PMID: 24517977

 Patel et al (2014) Activation of the endothelin system mediates pathological angiogenesis during ischemic retinopathy.
 J Neurosci 184 3040 PMID: 25203536

 Sánchez et al (2014) Endothelin-1 contributes to endothelial dysfunction and enhanced vasoconstriction through augmented superoxide production in penile arteries from Ins-resistant obese rats: role of ET(A) and ET(B) receptors.
 Br J Pharmacol 171 5682 PMID: 25091502

 Ou et al (2014) Adaptive regulation of endothelin receptor type-A and type-B in vascular smooth muscle cells during pregnancy in rats.
 J Cell Physiol 229 489 PMID: 24105843

 Mazzuca et al (2013) Enhanced endothelin receptor type B-mediated vasodilation and underlying [Ca2+]i in mesenteric microvessels of pregnant rats.
 Br J Pharmacol 169 1335 PMID: 23646960

 McQueen et al (2007) Endothelin-1 activates ETA receptors to cause reflex scratching in BALB/c mice.
 Br J Pharmacol 151 278 PMID: 17351652

 Do you know of a great paper that uses BQ-123 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for BQ-123